T-34: T-34-85

 After improved German Panzer IVs with the high-velocity 7.5cm (2.95 in) KwK 40 gun were encountered in combat in 1942, a project to design an entirely new Soviet tank was begun, with the goals of increasing armour protection while adding modern features like a torsion-bar suspension and a three-man turret.
 The new tank, the T-43, was intended to be a universal model to replace both the T-34 and the KV-1 heavy tank.
 However, the T-43 prototype's armour, though heavier, was not capable against German 88 mm guns, while its mobility was found to be inferior to the T-34.
 Finally, although the T-43 shared over 70% of its components with the T-34, manufacturing it would still have required a significant slow-down in production.
 Consequently, the T-43 was cancelled.

-The Germans improved not only the weaponry of their tanks, but their armor as well.
+The Germans improved not only the weaponry of their tanks, but their armour as well.
 Soviet firing tests against a captured Tiger I heavy tank in April 1943 showed that the T-34's 76 mm gun could not penetrate the front of the Tiger I at all, and the side only at very close range.
 A Soviet 85 mm anti-aircraft gun, the M1939 (52-K), was found capable of doing the job, and so derivatives of it were developed for tanks.
 One of the resulting guns used on the original T-34 85 model (the D-5T) was capable of penetrating the Tiger I's upper hull armour at 1,000 metres.
 It was still not enough to match the Tiger, which could destroy the T-34 from a distance of 1,500 to 2,000 m, but it was a noticeable improvement.

 Rear view of a T-34-85 from Factory 174.
 In the center is a circular transmission access hatch, flanked by exhaust pipes, MDSh smoke canisters on the hull rear, and extra fuel tanks on the hull sides.